An Analysis of Emerging Food Trends in 2022

-Calvados, the centuries-old apple brandy made in the orchards of Normandy, has been given a bit of a makeover in recent years.
-It’s shedding its stuffy, traditional image and a new generation of drinkers are discovering its charms.
-The market has been shaken up greatly by newcomer Avallen, which touts modern, colourful packaging and green credentials, claiming that every bottle it produces is carbon negative.
-East London bar Coupette, meanwhile, has teamed up with cider producer Maison Sassy to create its own-brand calvados, which it’s putting to use in cocktails.
+Calvados, a centuries-old apple brandy made in the orchards of Normandy, has been undergoing a transformation in recent years, shedding its traditional and stuffy image and attracting a new generation of drinkers.
+The market has been shaken up by newcomers, such as Avallen, who offer modern and colourful packaging with green credentials, claiming that every bottle they produce is carbon negative.
+East London bar Coupette has also teamed up with cider producer Maison Sassy to create its own-brand calvados, which it uses in cocktails.

-A fungus — Aspergillus oryzae — commonly used in Japanese cuisine, koji is responsible for fermenting soybeans into soy sauce and miso paste, for example, as well hundreds of other applications.
-Top chefs have used koji behind the scenes for years, but now it’s in the spotlight as a star ingredient on restaurant menus in New York and London, as well as in new food products, such as koji bacon in the US.
+Koji is a fungus commonly used in Japanese cuisine responsible for fermenting soybeans into soy sauce and miso paste, as well as hundreds of other applications.
+While it has been used by top chefs for years, it is now taking centre stage as a star ingredient in restaurant menus in New York and London, as well as in new food products such as Koji bacon in the US.

-Consumers might be used to seeing nutritional information on pre-packaged foods, and now they’re being invited to make choices that are beneficial to the planet’s health as well as their own.
-In 2021, a new ‘traffic light’ trial scheme was announced to rank the climate impact of supermarket food products, with major retailers such as M&S and Sainsbury’s signing up; a Europe-wide standard system is also in the works.
-Climate-friendly ratings are also found at restaurants including Chipotle, which offers a sustainability tracker for its ingredients, and Italian pasta chain Miscusi, which recently launched in London and is rewarding customers for making greener choices when ordering — the most climate-friendly dishes earn diners extra loyalty points to use on future visits.
+Consumers have grown accustomed to seeing nutritional information on pre-packaged food, and now they are being encouraged to make choices that are good for the planet as well as for themselves.
+In 2021, a trial scheme was launched to rank the climate impact of supermarket food products using a “traffic light” system.
+Major retailers such as M&S and Sainsbury’s are participating, and a standard system for all of Europe is in development.
+Climate-friendly ratings are also being introduced in restaurants, such as Chipotle, which offers a sustainability tracker for its ingredients, and Miscusi, a recently opened Italian pasta chain in London that rewards customers for choosing greener options by giving them extra loyalty points.

-Deceptively simple Japanese skewers of meat or vegetables cooked over charcoal, yakitori is enjoying increasing popularity, with several specialist spots springing up in London.
-These include the very well received Humble Chicken in Soho and Junsei in Marylebone, both of which offer hearts, gizzard, neck and skin alongside more regular cuts of chicken.
-Other new openings include Apothecary in Shoreditch and Yatay in Soho.
+Yakitori, a deceptively simple Japanese skewer dish of meat or vegetables cooked over charcoal, is experiencing a surge in popularity, with several specialty spots opening in London.
+These establishments, such as Humble Chicken in Soho and Junsei in Marylebone, offer unconventional cuts of chicken such as hearts, gizzards, necks, and skin alongside more typical cuts.
+Other new restaurants that have opened recently include Apothecary in Shoreditch and Yatay in Soho.